Yorkshire, England - Rievaulx Terrance & Abbey

 Rievaulx Terrace

 Choir Monks had to get up year round at 2 am for Matins, typically going to bed around 6 pm, a self-denial routine, while Lay monks were on day-shift.
-At Services choir monks sat up front and lay monks at the back.
-Not dozing off was probably part of the job ?
+Let's hope they had different housing.

 The audio-tour said there was a substantial community of craftsmen & suppliers, as well as mine workers, living in a village that stretched out along the River Rye for a half-mile upstream & downstream of the Abbey.
-There were a few thousand persons here, ad when times were good, like in the 1200s, all levels of the economy thrived.
+There were a few thousand persons here, and when times were good, like in the 1200s, all levels of the economy flourished.

-view from the Nave the Presbytery, constructed in the 1140s arches of the middle story & clerestory
+view from the Nave the Presbytery, constructed in the 1140s like Roman arches

 cascading cotoneaster early founder of the Abbey, who died in 1145